 Overloaded Truck Accident Attorneys

 With offices in Charleston, Logan and Summersville, the lawyers of Bailey, Javins & Carter, L.C., represent people throughout West Virginia who have been injured in truck accidents.
 We also represent families who have lost loved ones in fatal truck accidents.
+Our lawyers have several decades of experience successfully representing injury victims in West Virginia, and we have the knowledge, skills, resources, and commitment to help ensure that our clients recover the full and fair compensation they deserve.
 We offer a free initial consultation to discuss your case.

 Accidents Caused by Falling Debris and Overloaded Trucks